Hello, podcast guest!

 Remember: the most important thing is to relax, and have fun.

 If you still have questions, don't hesitate to ask the show's host.
-They want you to sound great, so don't be embarrassed.
-Nobody is born knowing how to record audio to a computer!
+They want you to sound great, so don't be afraid to ask.
+We all started somewhere.

 (P.S.
 For the nerds)

-If you expect to appear on a lot of podcasts; or you've been bitten by the bug and want to start a show yourself; or even if you're just a big old nerd and want to know how the veterans do it; then these links are for you.
+If you expect to appear on a lot of podcasts; if you've been bitten by the bug and want to start a show yourself; or even if you're just a big old nerd and want to know how the veterans do it, then these links are for you.

-Jason Snell of The Incomparable writes about podcasting methods in the following articles.
+Jason Snell of The Incomparable writes about podcasting methods in the following articles on his website Six Colors:

 Why you might want to give podcasting a try